What is a cryptocurrency?

 Where decentralised currencies like Bitcoin were developed to replace fiat currencies, centralised options are often tethered to central reserves and provide a more efficient and alternative way to transfer funds across the digital space.

 You can trade or use cryptocurrency personally by way of electronic Bitcoin wallets.
 This store your virtual cash hashes and grant you access to the blockchain to enable funds movement when you need to.

-How to get cryptocurrency and start gambling online
+How to get Bitcoin and start gambling online?

 If you are not into mining Bitcoin, then you can buy it.
-You will need to register a crypto wallet via a reputable exchange, like Bitstamp or BTC-e and others.
-You can then purchase Bitcoin (value changes all the time) via bank transfer from the exchange and have it loaded to your wallet.
-The trade will generally take place within minutes, if not seconds and you will probably be levied a small commission by the exchange.
+You will need to register a crypto wallet via a reputable exchange, like Bitstamp or Binance and others.
+You can then purchase Bitcoin (value changes all the time) via bank transfer or a credit card from the exchange and have it loaded to your wallet.
+The trade will generally take place within minutes, if not seconds, and you will probably be levied a small commission by the exchange.

 When depositing at a Bitcoin online casino or a hybrid casino (accepting Bitcoin and real currency), you will need to link the casino to your wallet via your Bitcoin address.
 You can then log in to the wallet with your username and password.
-The deposit is generally instant.
+The deposit is generally instant, but most online casinos update your balance after the BTC deposit has received all confirmations, which usually takes between 5 minutes up to an hour.
 Once the funds appear, you can start playing.